Viody75/viody75/README.md

 # Viody Alfaridzi
-4 years Experiences of Software & Bussiness Development.
+3 years Experiences of Software Engineering & IT Bussiness Development.

 ## What i do:
 - IT Bussiness Operation & Infrastructure